CaddyGlow/copier/README.md

 ## Smart Fence Detection

-Copier automatically detects code fences in your files and adjusts the delimiter to avoid conflicts:
+Quickctx automatically detects code fences in your files and adjusts the delimiter to avoid conflicts:

 **Input file contains:**
 ````markdown